Ryan LaFlamme lives in Lowell, MA, and is a general all-around lover of geekdom. Games just happen to take up a big part of that.

 Ryan is the founding editor of The Cardboard Republic.
 Ryan started it with the intent of having an outlet where indie games had a place where they had just as much of a shot getting attention as the latest and greatest popular games to come out.
 Plus, he wanted a system of reviewing games that wasn’t strictly on a Good or Bad scale.

-In addition to being the main point of contact for the site, Ryan also routinely keeps an eye on current and upcoming happenings in gaming, serves as the site’s Webmaster, is one half of the site’s Twitter page, cohosts the weekly podcast, and writes the weekly EDH-focused Magic column Monday Magic.
+In addition to being the main point of contact for the site, Ryan also routinely keeps an eye on current and upcoming happenings in gaming, serves as the site’s Webmaster, principal reviewer, is one half of the site’s Twitter page, cohosted the weekly podcast for nearly five years, and writes the weekly EDH-focused Magic column Monday Magic.
 Plus, you know, anything else that needs to be done here.
 Hopefully that includes playing games.

 The Five Questions